Wolf Pack post 31-27 record under first-year head coach Jay Johnson

 Nevada vs. San Jose State

-On July 1, 2013 Jay Johnson was named the head coach at the University of Nevada.
-Johnson spent the last eight seasons as associate head coach at the University of San Diego.
+After a successful debut season, Jay Johnson enters his second year as the head coach at the University of Nevada with high expectations for the future of the program.
+Johnson was hired on July 1, 2013, after spending the previous eight seasons as the associate head coach at the University of San Diego.

 While at San Diego Johnson helped the Toreros make six trips to NCAA postseason (2006-08, 2010, 2012-13) and capture four West Coast Conference titles in 2007, 2008, 2010 and 2013.
 He coached the 2013 Dick Howser Award winner which honors the college baseball player of the year in third baseman Kris Bryant.
 Bryant, a native of Las Vegas, was the number two selection in the 2013 MLB Draft by the Chicago Cubs.

 Johnson served as USD's hitting coach and recruiting coordinator.
 He helped recruit USD's 2008 class, which was ranked number one in the nation by Baseball America.
 The Toreros 2010 recruiting class was ranked second in the nation.
 In six of eight seasons the Toreros ranked first in the WCC in overall team hitting.

 In 2007 and 2008 the Toreros posted back-to-back 40-win seasons including a school record 44 in 2008.
 The 2012 squad recorded the third 40-win season in school history.
 The 2008 USD team finished second in the Long Beach, Calif. regional and the 2013 club was send in the 2013 Los Angeles regional.
 Both times the Toreros finished second in the regional to the eventual College World Series Champions.